toi-la-qanh/mad-village-game/README.md

   - [Others](#others)

 ## About
+>This is a school project.
+You're free to use it, but please consider giving credit for some of the assets and images.
 ### Game Instruction

 This game is based on the classic "Werewolf" game, but with some key differences.
 The basic structure still involves two main groups: the **villagers** and the **werewolves**.
 However, the **villagers** are further divided into two traits: _good_ and _mad_.
 The _good_ villagers are those who can perform actions during the game, while the _mad_ villagers are unable to take any actions.